Running down the road, the briefcase slipped from Anna's hand and burst open on the pavement.

 Once recognized, a writer or editor can easily fix the dangler.

 Have you spotted what's going on with these sentences?
 It isn't the briefcase that ran down the road, and it isn't the British Team Officials who fell in the practice and suffered concussion.
 It's not Alice's visit to the pub which is locked, John isn't elaborately frilled and tucked, and the dog isn't blue, orange and pink.
-Ken Livingstone is the only former Mayor of London, (so he must be interviewing himself), the Queen is not 4000 years old, and it's not only recognised writers who can fix danglers.
+Ken Livingstone is the only former Mayor of London, (so he must be interviewing himself), the Queen is not 4000 years old, the BBC was actually talking about ISIS not itself, and it's not only recognised writers who can fix danglers.

 And that last one's the giveaway.
 All of these sentences are suffering from what are are called "dangling modifiers".
 Most of them involve participles (the -ed or -ing form of a verb) but some are adjectives or other descriptive clauses.
 The result varies from the merely confused and confusing, to the downright comical, and all of them would get you into trouble from a grammar stickler or word-nerd.